Skip to main content

 West A cult detour.
 Miramax acquired the film early but butchered it for release, cutting 20 minutes and dubbing it in English.
 The U.S. run tanked at under $500,000, but Europe and Asia embraced it, pushing worldwide gross past $42 million.
 Critics like Roger Ebert praised its wild slapstick and inventiveness, helping it thrive later on DVD and piracy as a quirky, beloved cult classic.

 I didn't connect with most of Shaolin Soccer, but I did enjoy the ending because of the ideas it pulls together.
-The final match becomes more than just a game: Team Shaolin represents tradition and inner strength, while Team Evil embodies corruption, greed, and enhancement through those evil American drugs.
+The final match becomes more than just a game: Team Shaolin represents tradition and inner strength, while Team Evil embodies corruption and greed.
 Their clash is a decent metaphor for authenticity triumphing over the hollow, commercialized side of modern sports.
 I also have to mention the CGI.
 Watching it today, the effects look dated, but they're still oddly enjoyable.
 Back in 2001, this was groundbreaking for Hong Kong cinema.
 What matters is that the CGI wasn't aiming for realism; Chow wanted a live-action anime, and the exaggerated flames, tigers, and tornado-kicks serve the comedy perfectly.
 In that context, the seams in the effects actually add to the film's cartoonish charm.
 I'd probably recommend this movie to a younger audience, but honestly, there are way better Stephen Chow movies you can watch.

 Below, you can see one of my favorite action scenes where Mighty Steel Leg confronts the impossibly powerful, drugged-up goalkeeper.